A. F. Lafir: Military career

 Laphir instead opted to join the Sri Lanka Army and was selected as a cadet officer of the cadet intake no 14 (long course) of the Army Training Center in Diyatalawa on 11 August 1980.
 The course officer for intake no 14 was Captain Gamini Hettiarachchi.
 Graduating from the Sri Lanka Military Academy second in order of merit in his batch, he was commissioned as a Second Lieutenant on 27 February 1982 into the 1st Rajarata Rifles.
-As a young subaltern requested to join the Commando Regiment which was turned down by his commanding officer.
-Following its amalgamation of the Rajarata Rifles with the Vijayabahu Infantry Regiment to create the Gajaba Regiment, he was transferred to the A company, 1st Battalion under the command of Lieutenant Colonel Vijaya Wimalaratne.
+As a young subaltern, he requested to join the Commando Regiment which was turned down by his commanding officer.
+Following the amalgamation of the Rajarata Rifles with the Vijayabahu Infantry Regiment to create the Gajaba Regiment, he was transferred to the A company, 1st Battalion under the command of Lieutenant Colonel Vijaya Wimalaratne.
 With the Gajaba Regiment, Lieutenant Laphir served in the North and Eastern provinces as the Sri Lankan Civil War escalated.
 He was thereafter transferred to the newly formed 3rd Battalion as officer commanding B company.
 During this time, he was attached to the military intelligence unit functioning under the Security Forces Headquarters – Jaffna due to his proficiency in the Tamil language.
 When this unit was absorbed into the newly formed National Intelligence Bureau, Lieutenant Laphir was transferred to it.
 He was invited by Major Gamini Hettiarachchi to join the newly formed Rapid Deployment Force (RDF) – Special Forces in 1985 which became the forerunner to elite Special Forces Regiment.
 Lieutenant Laphir led the B "Bravo" Squadron of the RDF and played a major role in the development of the Special Forces operations in the early days developing it into a formidable Special Forces unit, which specialized in rapid deployment operations, counterinsurgency and counter-terrorism warfare, reconnaissance and battlespace preparation in the medium and deep battle-space and jungle warfare.
 He took part in the Vadamarachchi Operation with the RDF.
 Promoted to Captain and then Major he remained in command of the B "Bravo" Squadron taking part in major operations against the LTTE which included Operation Thrividha Balaya, Operation Sea Breeze and Operation Riviresa.
-He served as group commander, squadron commander, battalion second in command, chief instructor of the Special Force Training School and then was appointed commanding officer of the 1st Special Forces Regiment (1 SF) on 8 February 1996.
+He served as group commander, squadron commander, battalion second in command, chief instructor of the Special Forces Training School and then was appointed commanding officer of the 1st Special Forces Regiment (1 SF) on 8 February 1996.